Restoration of a Stenner ABM 18" Table Saw

 Hi again,

 I would also like to just thank all the people who offered assistance with the issue of removing the bearing from the motor.
 I am pleased to say that the motor is all fully back together and running very smoothly.
 I ended up having the motor completely degreased and baked.
-Although I am glad I did, I did not really have a choice anyway as some silly person had pumped so much grease into it (obviously to try to fix the stuffed front bearing), that grease had gone all through the windings, which was causing a very low resistance between the windings and the case.
+Although I am glad I did, I did not really have a choice anyway as some idiot had pumped so much grease into it (obviously to try to fix the stuffed front bearing), that grease had gone all through the windings, which was causing a very low resistance between the windings and the case.
 I am pleased to say that the reading is now infinity and with the bearings replaced hopefully it will last at least another 55 years.

 Thanks,